emilytwines/cayman/_new-media/2019-05-11-new-media-i-heard-an-echo.md

 <!--- more --->

 This was a community event involving an outdoor party with music and food and an installation inside one of the Historic Hunter Fly Road houses at the Weeksville Heritage Center.
-The project was meant to help celebrate the history of the house, and to bring “the past into the present,” so to speak.
+The project was meant to help celebrate the history of the house, and to bring “the past into the present.”

 We all filmed the actors in the space, then I edited the media so that takes layered over each and then ran this product through a Max MSP patch that delayed the video so that it created visual trails as the actors moved.
 Although I liked the saturation of the above video, we eventually decided to tone it down a little, which I did directly in the Max program.